On Leave Fall 2015

 Michael Callaghan Pisapia graduated from Amherst College with a B.A. in Political and Social Thought and from the University of Wisconsin, Madison with a Ph.D. in political science.
 He teaches courses on American politics and political theory.
-His dissertation, Public Education and the Role of Women in American Political Development, 1852-1979, won the American Political Science Association’s 2011 William Anderson Award, and is being revised into a book manuscript; and, he won a 2013 Carrie Chapman Catt Prize for scholarship on women and politics, in support of his research.
-Michael lives in Winston-Salem with his wife Page, and their three children, Sophia, Darian and Amalia.
+His dissertation, Public Education and the Role of Women in American Political Development, 1852-1979, won the American Political Science Association’s 2011 William Anderson Award, and is being revised into a book manuscript.
+He won a 2013 Carrie Chapman Catt Prize for scholarship on women and politics, in support of his research.
+Michael lives in Winston-Salem with his wife Page, and their four children, Sophia, Darian, Amalia and Elliot.

 “Gendering County Government and the End of 100,000 American School Districts, 1920-1970.”
 2013.
 Publius: The Journal of Federalism (doi: 10.1093/publius/pjt025): 1-27.
 [Pisapia 2013, gendering county government]